Online Talent Assessment for Creative Problem-Solving Roles

 3. Pattern Recognition Exercises

 These measures assess a candidate’s ability to identify relationships, anomalies, or hidden trends in data.
-Pattern recognition is a proxy for systems thinking—a skill essential for roles involving analytics, product development, or operations.
+Pattern recognition is a proxy for systems thinking, which is a skill essential for roles involving analytics, product development, or operations.

 4. Descriptive Challenges